 This makes fitness instruction apps useful for those who stay at home.
 The apps enable users to exercise with guidance whenever and wherever they want.

-Fitness apps also provide online communities to fulfil the users’ social needs.
+Fitness apps also provide online communities to fulfill the users’ social needs.

 By providing a platform to share pictures and experience, they have made exercise much more fun, and that is why it’s becoming so popular to have a fitness app on your phone.